Integrating Distributed Energy Resources: Optimal Prosumer Decisions and Impacts of Net Metering Tariffs: Introduction

 \section{Introduction}

 Much of the recent debate on retail electricity tariff centers around the net energy metering (NEM) policies that played a critical role in the phenomenal growth of the behind-the-meter (BTM) distributed generation, mostly from rooftop photovoltaics (PV).
-First implemented serendipitously in the late 1970s without the awareness of the utility company\footnote{\url{https://en.wikipedia.org/wiki/Net_metering}}, the classic NEM tariff, commonly referred to as NEM 1.0, offers compelling economic incentives for PV adoption by compensating a {\em prosumer\footnote{We call a customer capable of BTM generation a {\em prosumer} and one without such capability a {\em consumer.}}} for its export of net BTM generation at the same retail price as for consumption.
+First implemented serendipitously in the late 1970s without the awareness of the utility company\footnote{\url{https://en.wikipedia.org/wiki/Net_metering}}, the classical NEM tariff, commonly referred to as NEM 1.0, offers compelling economic incentives for PV adoption by compensating a {\em prosumer\footnote{We call a customer capable of BTM generation a {\em prosumer} and one without such capability a {\em consumer.}}} for its export of net BTM generation at the same retail price as for consumption.

 It turns out that a kilowatt-hour (kWh) production of BTM PV is worth differently to different participants in the retail electricity market.
 To prosumers, every kWh of energy from their BTM PV is worth what the utility charges them for consumption.
-To a regulated utility company, a kWh exported by prosumers costs far more than what the utility can buy from the wholesale electricity market.
-And the loss of revenue due to BTM generation and the non-economic payment to prosumers' export cause the increase in the retail price of electricity.
+To a regulated utility company, a kWh exported by prosumers costs far more than what the utility can buy from the wholesale electricity market, primarily due to cost bundling in retail tariff design.
+The loss of revenue due to BTM generation and the non-economic payment to prosumers' export cause the increase in the retail price of electricity.
 To consumers without BTM PV, that kWh production from BTM PV for prosumers means the shifting of the grid operation cost from prosumers to consumers, resulting in a cross-subsidy of prosumers by consumers.
 With many consumers lacking the means of BTM PV investments, such cost-shifts raise the normative question of fairness, which the state regulator must address in its rate-setting process.

 By 2021, almost all of the 50 states in the US have begun considering reforms to their existing NEM tariff models, with early adoptions of NEM 2.0 policies in multiple states.
 Discussions on the implementation of NEM 2.0 and its successor NEM 3.0 have generated sometimes contentious debates about the costs and economic opportunities of solar.
 A major change of NEM 1.0 in the NEM 2.0 and NEM 3.0 policies is the lowered compensation rate for net production.
 Other changes under discussion include discriminative pricing that separates consumers and prosumers.